 We’re often hiring, especially early in the year as we prepare for the coming Spring/Summer season.

 Take a look at our Jobs Page to see if you’d like to join our team

 At The Boathouse

-Our new home, “The Boathouse at Rushden Lakes” is a very special building, with excellent “green” credentials.
+Our home, “The Boathouse at Rushden Lakes” is a very special building, with excellent “green” credentials.
 Designed as a ‘Net Zero Energy’ building, super insulated and enjoying a wildflower roof consisting of local grass and wildflower species native to the area, our Boathouse really is special.
 And it’s not only home to Canoe2’s HQ and shop, but we’re also making available for hire an excellent Meeting Room, with views over the lake…

 More about The Boathouse Environmental Credentials